 Why Push for Sustainable Schools?

 Why do we need green schools?
 Most of the time, parents are expected to be the ‘teachers’ when it comes to their children.
 We teach them to walk, talk, use the potty, do their math homework (at least until 6th grade!) and drive a car.
-We hope (or pray!) that our lessons are well accepted and our children become well adjusted members of society.
+We hope (or pray!) that our lessons are well accepted and our children become well-adjusted members of society.

-Green Classrooms and Smaller Footprints
+Green Classrooms Mean Smaller Footprints

 There are certain things that we, as parents, can learn from our children.
 The environmental movement needs to capitalize on this idea for increased awareness.
 Adults are often stuck in their ways.
 They are determined to do the same things over and over just because it is how they have always done them.

-Like these eco friendly school ideas?
+Like these eco-friendly school ideas?
 Try these posts, too!

-- Celebrate America Recycles Day with These Green Activities!\
+- Celebrate America Recycles Day with These Green Activities!

 - Green Mom Guilt and Parenting Priorities